Walking routes to discover our wide skies and dramatic views

 - Remember the Countryside Code.
 Stick to it.
 If you don’t know it, learn it here.

+- Tread carefully.
 Please be very careful not to disturb wildlife.
-This might include ground-nesting birds, wildflowers, or animals that may have moved into areas unexpectedly during lockdown.
+This might include ground-nesting birds, or wildflowers.

-- Please use your common sense – keep dogs on leads and pick up their mess, don’t release sky lanterns, don’t have barbeques or bonfires, don’t drop any litter.
+- Please use your common sense.
+Keep dogs on leads and pick up their mess, don’t leave any litter.

-Take your time, and breathe – these are strange times, but we can take this opportunity to slow down, understand, enjoy and appreciate our surroundings more.
-Nature has a wonderful ability to help us to heal, and we should make the most of that, and be grateful for it.
+Take your time, and breathe – these continue to be strange times, but we can once again take this opportunity to find reassurance in the healing qualities of nature, and to enjoy and appreciate our surroundings more.